devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 * `sudo timedatectl set-local-rtc '0'`

 ## Optimizations
-* Allow you to squeeze out a little bit more performance from your system.
-Do not follow this if you share services and files through your network or are using fedora in a VM.
+* The tips below can allow you to squeeze out a little bit more performance from your system.
-* Install Grub Customizer to implement these tweaks by
-* `sudo dnf install grub-customizer`

 ### Disable Mitigations
 * Increases performance in multithreaded systems.
 The more cores you have in your cpu the greater the performance gain.
 5-30% performance gain varying upon systems.
+Do not follow this if you share services and files through your network or are using fedora in a VM.
-* Mitigations were added in Linux kernel as a workaround against security issues found in Intel CPUs, this caused drawback in performance particularly in old intel CPUs.
-However, modern intel CPUs (higher than 10th generations) do not gain noticeable performance improvements upon disabling of mitigations.
+* Modern intel CPUs (above 10th gen) do not gain noticeable performance improvements upon disabling mitigations.
 Hence, disabling mitigations can present some security risks against various attacks, however, it still _might_ increase the CPU performance of your system.
 * `sudo grubby --update-kernel=ALL --args="mitigations=off"`

 ### Modern Standby